top of page

 Common Mistakes Without Landscape Design Plans

-Most landscape failures happen because work started without proper planning.
 People think they're saving money by skipping design plans, then end up paying more to fix problems that planning would have prevented.

 Installing plants without checking sun exposure kills plants fast.
-Shade plants go in full sun spots because they look good at the garden center.
+Shade plants go in full sunspots because they look good at the garden center.
 They struggle for a season, then die.
 Replacement plants cost money, but the real cost is waiting another year or two for new plants to fill in while staring at dead spots.

-Building retaining walls without drainage plans causes wall failure within a few years.
+Building retaining walls without drainage causes wall failure within a few years.
 Water pressure builds up behind walls with no way to escape.
 Walls lean, crack, or collapse completely.
 Rebuilding failed walls costs way more than planning proper drainage during initial construction.

 Forgetting to plan irrigation before installing patios and walkways means digging up finished hardscaping to add water lines later.
 Destroys the work you just paid for.
 Planning irrigation routing during the design phase prevents this completely.

 Installing the lawn in the wrong sequence wastes money and time.
 Grass goes in before hardscaping or planting beds are done.
 Then the equipment tears up the new lawn, installing forgotten features.
 The lawn needs complete replacement.
-Plans show the correct installation sequence so nothing gets torn up and redone.

 Not accounting for mature plant size creates problems years later.
 Plants are spaced for their current size, not how big they grow.
 Three years later, shrubs block windows, crowd walkways, and fight each other for space.
 Major pruning or removal becomes necessary.
 Plans space plants based on mature size, preventing overcrowding problems.